 Holocaust Memory in the Digital Mediascape

-This monograph, written together with Meghan Lundrigan and Erica Fagen, is the first of its kind to analyze the way social media has molded and shaped how people think, represent, and remember the Holocaust.
-Centered around the five most popular digital platforms in use today: Flickr, Instagram, YouTube, Twitter, and Facebook, it asks how social technology affects the way history is made and circulated online.
+This monograph, forthcoming in December 2023 with Bloomsbury and written together with Meghan Lundrigan and Erica Fagen is the first of its kind to analyze the way social media has molded and shaped how people think, represent, and remember the Holocaust.
+Centred around the five most popular digital platforms in use today: Flickr, Instagram, YouTube, Twitter, and Facebook, it asks how social technology affects the way history is made and circulated online.
 Social media has become a place where memories of the Holocaust take shape through user-driven content shared in elaborately interconnected communication networks.
 Alongside curated exhibits, documentaries, and scholarly research, smartphone photos, short videos, and online texts act as windows into popular consciousness.
 They document how everyday people make sense of the crime of genocide, presenting unique challenges to historians.
 Does participatory media create a different understanding of genocide than more traditional forms of writing?
 How does expertise manifest in the digital public sphere?
 Do YouTube tourist videos and concentration camp selfies undermine the seriousness of the Holocaust and Holocaust Studies by extension?
 How does networked memory making affect the kinds of stories told?
 What evidence is drawn upon to make claims about the past and what mechanisms are used to ensure accuracy and counter hate?
 How have Holocaust museums responded to both the challenges and opportunities that Web 2.0 provides to broaden their mandate and involve more people in the conscious study of the past?
 This book provides answers to these questions by analyzing the way vernacular memory around the Holocaust and postwar reckoning and reconciliation is mobilized as well as contested in the digital sphere so as to better equip educational programmers, researchers, and students alike to understand how average individuals think about mid century crimes against humanity and their resonance in the postwar period.

 Erotic Photography and the Optics of Desire Before AIDs